ericsnoddy/MP3Player/README.md

 Slider - an interactive bar showing ratio of current level to max level, tracks mouse clicks to update value
 ----Scroller(Slider) - unused, bare subclass at this time; may become a scroll-bar for the list in the future.

+The slider can take a mouse click's x position and turn it into a new value (for adjusting the volume, say), or it can in reverse take a value and adjust the slider's x position fill (for restoring the volume from mute, say).
+Another use is the progress bar; a mouse click can change the time position of the currently playing song.

 ##